 The following unilateral conduct is considered abuse of dominant position, in particular:

 The list is indicative; it only outlines the authority's approach to assessment of unilateral conduct in the context of dominance.
-Any other type of harmful restrictive behaviour of an undertaking with market power may be found abusive.
+Any other type of harmful restrictive behaviour of an undertaking with market power may be found to be abusive.

 Besides the exemplary non-exhaustive list of abusive practices (see question 25), there is no official guidance on what constitutes abusive conduct.